 There’s not a lot of people like me.
 You can’t really do it.
 But then people showed up, you know, and people resonate with relatable people.
 And I think being not perfect makes you more relatable and you will be really surprised by, you know, your tribe and who’s really out there.

 That essentially wraps up this live stream.
 Thanks everyone for joining me.
 And thanks everyone for holding, holding on with me while I struggled through today a little bit.
 Now, if you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel for more videos about live streaming.

 I do tech reviews.
 I do social media tutorials and introverts.
 If you are looking to step up your game if you’re looking to go live, make sure you grab a copy of my Facebook Live Cheat Sheets.

 It’s a super simple guide to get you up and streaming on Facebook live, even if you’ve never hit record before.
-So I’m going to put the link somewhere on the screen, as well as in the description.
-So make sure that you grab that it’s free.
+I’m going to put the link somewhere on the screen, as well as in the description.
+Make sure that you grab that it’s free.

 And I hope to see you on a live stream or a video, drop it in the comments so I can check it out, and I will see you in the next live stream.
 Bye for now.

 - [Thriving Creator Podcast] Episode 40: Want Better YouTube Videos?
 Use This Tool.
 (Yep, it’s his simple)

 - [Thriving Creator Podcast] Episode 41: Someone Needs Your Rescue from Fyre II – Will You Answer the Call?